WFIOST/HADES.H3VR/README.md

     - The player can no longer jump incredible heights without dying
     - Parachutes to soften the fall

+- Regeneration
+    - The player will slowly regenerate over time after a configurable wait period, to a set "cap"
+    - Get damaged while regenerating?
+Wait the period out again

 - Bleeding
     - Damage to the player causes *bleeding* to body parts
     - Use bandages, MedKits, Morphine, Painkillers to heal